cockroachdb/terraform-provider-cockroach/docs/data-sources/organization.md

 page_title: "cockroach_organization Data Source - terraform-provider-cockroach"
 subcategory: ""
 description: |-
-  Information about the organization associated with the user's API key
+  Information about the organization associated with the user's API key.
 ---

 # cockroach_organization (Data Source)

-Information about the organization associated with the user's API key
+Information about the organization associated with the user's API key.